LindenParkesLab/snaplab.github.io/docs/documentation/documentation_guidelines.md

 ---
 layout: default
-title: Updating this wiki
+title: Updating the wiki
 parent: Documentation
 nav_order: 1
 has_toc: true
 ---

-# Updating the Docs
+# Updating the wiki
 {: .no_toc }

 ## Table of contents